kath-a-rine/reading-notes/201/class-08.md

 you cannot set height and width to inline elements.

-BLock elements create new lines for themselves.
+Block elements create new lines for themselves.

 ***flexbox***